offensive-security/nethunter-LRT/README.md

 4. Download Latest SuperSu (BETA) from [XDA_Chainfire post](http://forum.xda-developers.com/showpost.php?p=64161125&postcount=3) and put it in the folder `/superSu`

 5. Put the nethunter zip (Atm you need to build it see [Latest nethunter build instructions](https://github.com/offensive-security/kali-nethunter/tree/newinstaller-fj/AnyKernel2)) in the folder `/kaliNethunter`

+Don't rename or decompress any zip/image, the script will handle it.

 Now you are ready to go ^^.